Like us on Facebook

 The committee is responsible for providing a teacher and a teen assistant for the children's RE and overseeing their work as well as maintaining the rooms where the children's activities take place to make sure they are attractive and welcoming as well as safe for children of all ages.
 For our curriculum, we use the Tapestry of Faith units available for downloading from the UUA website.
 Teen programs are also available whenever there is sufficient need and participation.

 A final important job of the committee is to publicize the children's program and attract more young families to Friendship Fellowship.
 We welcome new members to the Youth RE Committee, so if you are interested in working with the children and joining us, please see chair Ruth Rodgers.
+Read more about our Youth Religious Education program...

-Coffee and conversations at 11:30 am:
+Coffee and Conversations at 11:30 am:

 Picture